Lando-L/boax/README.md

 ## Getting Started

 Here is a quick start example of the two main compoments that form the Bayesian optimization loop.
-For more details check out the [docs](https://boax.readthedocs.io/en/latest/) and our [tutorials](https://github.com/Lando-L/boax/blob/main/examples).
+For more details check out the [docs](https://boax.readthedocs.io/en/latest/).

 1. Create a dataset from a noisy sinusoid.